bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

 So, uh, thanks everyone!
 Keep up the cool and interesting work of [accumulating our culture](https://oecs.mit.edu/pub/6bvu7f8m/release/1).
 I really appreciate it.

+***

+If you have anything you'd like to share with me about this post, please do.
+You can comment on the Fediverse: [https://bne.social/@brad/116932185606022901](https://bne.social/@brad/116932185606022901), or on Blue Sky: [https://bsky.app/profile/brad-parker.bsky.social/post/3mqsegjfnkk2a](https://bsky.app/profile/brad-parker.bsky.social/post/3mqsegjfnkk2a).

 [^1]: [150 Years of the Tetrahedral Carbon: A Toast to Chirality](https://www.sciencedirect.com/org/science/article/pii/S0899004225000071)

 <script type="importmap">